YehudaShapira/xv6-explained/xv6 Code Explained.md

 if `alloc`=1, mapping is created (and address is returned);
 if `alloc`=0, return 0

-Some constants and macros:
+Some constants and macros used here:
 PDX - zeroes offset bits
 PTX - uh... some more bit manipluations
-PTE_P - valid bit
+PTE_P - "valid" bit
 PTE_W - "can write" bit
 PTE_U - "available in usermode" bit